 Google website call conversions provide a way for you to measure phone calls to your business that happen as a result of an ad click.
 When you use this feature, Google dynamically inserts a Google forwarding number on your website so that call information about incoming calls to your business (such as location and duration) can be tracked.
 Your business will receive phone calls as usual, without interruption to caller ID.

-- Obtain an Adwords conversion tracking script for "Calls to a Google forwarding number on your website".
-For details on how to do this, check out AdWords' Set up Conversion Tracking instructions.
+- Obtain an Google Ads conversion tracking script for "Calls to a Google forwarding number on your website".
+For details on how to do this, check out Google Ads Set up Conversion Tracking instructions.

-If you haven’t already, add a text box to your page and type in your phone number.
+If you haven’t already, drag and drop a text box onto your page and type in your phone number.

 Click "</> View Source" at the bottom left corner of your text box and locate your formatted phone number within the code.

 Follow the steps below that correspond to the type of text you're dealing with (standard, clickable number, or button):

 Add the ID of the button to the 'var callButtons' variable.